 Defense Attorney for New Jersey Juvenile Marijuana Possession Charges

 If your juvenile child was arrested for possession of CDS or marijuana/paraphernalia, speak with a defense lawyer today.
 All drug possession charges, even those involving juveniles, carry a mandatory 6 month – 2 year driver’s license suspension.
-While simple marijuana possession charges may seem minor, NJ law requires that all juveniles appearing in court be represented by an attorney.
+Simple marijuana possession charges may seem minor.
+However NJ law requires that all juveniles appearing in court be represented by an attorney.
 Give my office a call so we can explain the rest of the process to you.

 NJSA 2C:35-10.
 Possession, use or being under the influence, or failure to make lawful disposition